 Such hosts are without agents and are monitored only with active checks.
 Rules for these are found under Setup > Hosts > HTTP, TCP, Email, ….
 If you don’t define at least one active check then Checkmk creates a PING service automatically.
-You can find those setting as an option of Checkmk agent / API integrations.
+You can find this setting as an option in Checkmk agent / API integrations.

 If you don’t really need a value for a label, but just want to know whether a certain label is attached to the host or not, you can simply enter